Frequently Asked Questions

 To qualify for acceleration in learning, the following conditions must be met.

-- The student has a reasonable amount of music background.
+- The student has a reasonable amount of music background and foundation.

 - The student has a fast learning curve, good memory and good motor skills and coordination.